tangrammer/flowgic/README.md

 **`flowgic` is a clojure DSL to describe the internal logic flow of controller like fns.**

 Controller-fns are those that play a *Controller Role*, managing different services, inputs, outputs, steps, decisions and rules.
-In this complected scenario, our understanding decreases exponentially.
-The `flowgic` DSL tries to improve the readability and understading of this logic flows
+In this complected scenario, our understanding decreases exponentially. `flowgic` tries to improve the readability and understading of this logic flows

     [ch.deepimpact/flowgic "0.1.0"]